Keys to Tulsa: Plot

-The story revolves around a perpetual loser and slacker named Richter Boudreau (Eric Stoltz).
-Richter is from a privileged background in Tulsa, Oklahoma and works as a movie reviewer at a local newspaper only because his sour widowed mother Cynthia (Mary Tyler Moore) pulled strings for him to land the job.
-He is dissatisfied with the direction that his life has taken; he is about to be fired any day from his job because he can't meet deadlines, he lives in a dilapidated farmhouse, he uses and sells drugs behind the scenes for some extra cash, and he is so irresponsible with life and finances in which he has gotten so far behind on his bills that his electricity has just been cut off which ruins a blind date he has in the opening scene with a neurotic gold-digger named Trudy (Cameron Diaz).
+The story revolves around a perpetual loser and slacker named Richter Boudreau.
+Richter is from a privileged background in Tulsa, Oklahoma, and works as a movie reviewer at a local newspaper only because his sour widowed mother Cynthia pulled strings for him to land the job.
+He is dissatisfied with the direction that his life has taken; he is about to be fired any day from his job because he can't meet deadlines, he lives in a dilapidated farmhouse, he uses and sells drugs behind the scenes for some extra cash, and he is so irresponsible with life and finances in which he has gotten so far behind on his bills that his electricity has just been cut off which ruins a blind date he has in the opening scene with a neurotic gold-digger named Trudy.

-Richter also owes money to Ronnie Stover (James Spader), an abusive drug dealer who he deals with.
-Ronnie is married to Vicky (Deborah Kara Unger), a beautiful woman who was disowned by her socially prominent family for her involvement with Ronnie.
+Richter also owes money to Ronnie Stover, an abusive drug dealer who he deals with.
+Ronnie is married to Vicky, a beautiful woman who was disowned by her socially prominent family for her involvement with Ronnie.
 Richter is still in love with Vicky despite having ended their relationship many years before.
-Vicky is the sister of Keith (Michael Rooker), a misogynistic alcoholic whose large inheritance fails to soothe his anger, loneliness, and depression.
-Cherry (Joanna Going) is an exotic dancer from Chicago who buys drugs from Ronnie and gets romantically involved with Richter.
+Vicky is the sister of Keith, a misogynistic alcoholic whose large inheritance fails to soothe his anger, loneliness, and depression.
+Cherry is an exotic dancer from Chicago who buys drugs from Ronnie and gets romantically involved with Richter.

-Richter learns that Ronnie plans to blackmail Bedford Shaw (Marco Perella), the son of a socially prominent businessman named Harmon Shaw (James Coburn), after Cherry tells Richter that Bedford Shaw murdered her friend, a stripper/prostitute, in a motel room and that she took photographs.
+Richter learns that Ronnie plans to blackmail Bedford Shaw, the son of a socially prominent businessman named Harmon Shaw, after Cherry tells Richter that Bedford Shaw murdered her friend, a stripper/prostitute, in a motel room and that she took photographs.
 Ronnie attempts to involve Richter by having him hold on to a mysterious black pouch and by exploiting Richter's newspaper connections.
 Richter wants no part of the blackmail scheme.
 But he gets in over his head when Keith discovers that Richter has been sleeping with Vicky.

 Cast

-Background

-For the role of Ronnie Stover, James Spader dyed his hair from light brown to black.
-Spader was friends with co-star Eric Stoltz, who also worked with him on The New Kids (1985) and 2 Days in the Valley (1996).

-The soundtrack prominently features the Australian didgeridoo instrument, performed by Graham Wiggins.